top of page

 spring break camp

 It's Spring Break!
 Do your kiddos need something to do?
 Enroll them in an art class at Kentuck.
-This class will feature 3, one-hour sessions that will focus on a different unique fine art activity.
+This class will feature 4, one and a half hour sessions that will focus on a different unique fine art activity.
 Participants will be creating their own work while learning information about an artist that is known for working in that style.

 Tuesday will feature Andy Warhol and screen printing.